Merlinbeaufils/Unsupervised-learning-representations-for-HTML-code/README.md

 ## Modeling approach

 We use a masked language modeling framework.
+Once we have masked our input sample into a context and label, we run them through their respective models and calculate our loss as see below.

 tokenized_contexts are of shape (batch_size, tree_size, node_size)

-tokenized_labels can be of shape (batch_size, node_size) or the same shape depending on whether it is just a node or subtree.
+tokenized_labels are also of shape (batch_size, tree_size, node_size)

+The models return one embedded vector for each context and label in the batch.

     context_reps = context_model(tokenized_contexts)    #(batch_size, embedding_dim)
     label_reps   = label_model(tokenized_labels)      #(batch_size, embedding_dim)